rishav910/rishav910/README.md

 - 👋 Hi, I’m Rishav Saha
-- 👀 I am currently working as a Software Engineer at MathWorks with 1.7 years of experience.
+- 👀 I am currently working as a Software Engineer at Goldman Sachs
 - 🌱 I have good grasp in Data Structures & Algorithms, with System Design concepts as well.
 - 📫 We can get connected over my [Linkedin](https://www.linkedin.com/in/rishavs37/)